This program will not be offered beginning Fall 2015.

 Adults with special needs often require a bridge between living at home and living and working in the community.
-Our Transitional Vocational Program is designed to be that bridge and focuses on five key areas: Employment Training, Independent Living Skills, Work Placement, Successful Living Skills Placement and Graduate Follow-up.
+Our Transitional Vocational program is designed to be that bridge and focuses on five key areas: Employment Training, Independent Living Skills, Work Placement, and Graduate Follow-up.

 Students spend an average of 12 hours per week in class and they can expect to spend an additional 6-8 hours each week doing homework and studying.